lansalot/FreeRTK/rtk2go.md

 ![rtk2go registration](rtk2go3.png)

 If you didn't get any emails, check your spam folder.
 Also, the mount point registration could take a few days and while you can use that WEEK2225 temporarily, if you don't change it once the reservation has happened, you might get banned for a bit.
 It's not permanent tho.

+Also, if you're registering one as part of this document, please send the admins a message on [Facebook](https://fb.me/freertk) so they can update their map.
+Cheers!